 A Short History of Nearly Everything: Bill Bryson- A Short History provides a fascinating tour of the history of a large number of scientific topics and theories.
 From deep discussions of physics to geology and everything in between, Bryson delivers a ton of information in a very readable (and often funny) package.
-One of the greatest combinations of enjoyment and information I have found.
+A great combination of information and entertainment.

 The Inner Game of Tennis: W. Timothy Gallwey- While the focus of this book is tennis, it is truly applicable for anyone seeking to improve their performance in any athletic or performance endeavor.
 Gallwey provides both theory and specific insights to help improve any kind of performance.